 1. University of Pennsylvania, The Wharton School

-Wharton prepares students for impressive careers in asset management, broker-dealing, and investment banking using their core courses in corporate finance and macroeconomics.
+Wharton is a top-ranked business school that prepares students for impressive finance careers in asset management, broker-dealing, and investment banking using their core courses in corporate finance and macroeconomics.

 All images sourced from school Facebook pages